vijaysamanuriWM/hyscale-json-schema/README.md

     $  curl -sSL http://get.hyscale.io | bash

-## Limitations
-Works for linux environments

 ## Prerequisites
-In order to deploy your service to k8s, you must have the following configurations and installations in place
+In order to deploy your service to k8s, you must have the following configurations and installations in place on your machine from which you wish to deploy your application.
-1. Docker 18.09.x and above versions
+1. Docker 18.09.x or above
 2. kube config file with the cluster token placed at $HOME/.kube/config
 3. Image registry credentials at $HOME/.docker/config.json (make sure `config.json` has the latest auth creds by logging into the image registry using `docker login` prior to deployment)